Tech-for-Sustainable-Development/.github/profile/README.md

 ## ABOUT

-### Not an NGO.
-Not a research institute.
+**Not an NGO.
+Not a rigid institute.**

-TSDN is still taking shape — a place for **students, fresh graduates, and young professionals** to learn, contribute, experiment, and build.
+A young open community.

+Taking shape around people, projects and practical implementations.

 > **FROM HERE · FROM THERE · FROM EVERYWHERE**